Cape Race Lighthouse

-Cape Race Lighthouse is an active lighthouse located at Cape Race on the Avalon Peninsula, Newfoundland.
+Cape Race Lighthouse is an active lighthouse located at Cape Race on the Avalon Peninsula, Newfoundland, Canada.
 The light's characteristic is a single white flash every 7.5 seconds; additionally, a foghorn may sound a signal of two blasts every 60 seconds.
 It is located on one of Canada's busiest shipping lanes.
 The lighthouse is also a tourist attraction.

 History

 In 1856, the first lighthouse was installed by the British Government's Trinity House.
 It was a cast iron tower with a coal oil lamp turned by clockwork.
 In 1872 the lighthouse keeper was Patrick Myrick; members of his family continued to operate the lighthouse for more than 100 years.
 In 1886 responsibility for operation of the lighthouse was transferred to the Dominion of Canada.